 Step 5 - Review of the Resilient Lands Strategy is under-way.
-Submissions made during the community consultation period are currently being reviewed, before the release of a final Resilient Lands Strategy, expected to be in August 2023.
+Submissions made during the community consultation period are currently being reviewed, before the release of a final Resilient Lands Strategy, expected to be towards the end of 2023.

 How were the initial expression of interest applications assessed?

 To ensure a robust process that provides additional homes, reduces community risk and considers environmental values, all expressions of interest applications were reviewed using a two-stage Land Suitability Assessment.

 How was land assessed during Stage 1 of the Land Suitability Assessment?

 More than 300 expressions of interests from landholders across the seven impacted Local Government Areas were received.

 The first stage of the assessment process used the Department of Planning and Environment’s Land iQ.
 Land iQ is a world-first data platform that uses smart technology to rapidly but robustly assess land based on more than 100 data sets.

 This assessment included a number of key measures including land zoning, assessment of flood and bushfire risk, important biodiversity values and strategic alignment with state and local government plans.

 Stage 1 of the Land Suitability Assessment was used to produce a shortlist of sites to be assessed by the independent Resilient Lands Expert Panel (the Independent Panel).
 During this Stage, relevant councils and the Department of Planning and Environment were consulted on the suitability of sites to be shortlisted for Stage 2 Assessment.

 How was land assessed during during Stage 2 of the Land Suitability Assessment?